sirisian/ecmascript-types/higherkindedtypes.md

   where W.<T> is Iterable.<T> {}
 ```

-What may not be written is a constraint quantified over every argument — "any ```W``` such that ```W.<X>``` is ```Ordered<X>``` for every ```X```".
+What may not be written is a constraint quantified over every argument â€” "any ```W``` such that ```W.<X>``` is ```Ordered<X>``` for every ```X```".
 That is refused, and the reason is not that it is hard.

 Type-level evaluation in this design is **metered**: a budget of evaluation steps and constructed types bounds every type-position evaluation, and exhausting it fails compilation rather than hanging.
-A budget bounds a *computation* — it stops and reports.
+A budget bounds a *computation* â€” it stops and reports.
 A quantified constraint is not a computation but a *search* over every type that could be supplied, and a budget that truncates a search yields a **wrong answer** rather than no answer: whether the constraint held would depend on how much budget was left when the search stopped.
 That turns a limit on time into a bug in meaning, which is why the refusal is a rule and not a caution.

 ## Variance

-A higher-kinded parameter carries the same variance annotations a first-order one may, meaning the same thing at the applied form, and is **invariant** where it carries none — the same default and the same reasoning as [generics](generics.md).
+A higher-kinded parameter carries the same variance annotations a first-order one may, meaning the same thing at the applied form, and is **invariant** where it carries none â€” the same default and the same reasoning as [generics](generics.md).

 ```js
 class Shape {} class Circle extends Shape {}